rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     The Hebrew is **tselem** (צלם) as in "in the image of God".
     And relatedly **demut** (דמות) as in "likeness of God".

-We often refer to icons in a specific case, but it is a general term (sacred or profane or otherwise), and even idols are a specific and sacrilegious use of an icon (graven image) where the icon becomes the object of worship, usually of an embedded spirit.
+We often refer to icons in a specific religious case, but it is a general term (sacred or profane or otherwise).
+If an icon becomes an object of worship, such as a pagan idol (graven image), then this is idolatry.

-Here is perhaps the most important and sacred use of an "image" (icon):
+In terms of sacred icons, here is perhaps the most important and sacred use of an "image" (icon):

 !!! quote "Genesis 1:26"
     And God said, Let us make man in our image (**tselem**), after our likeness (**demut**): and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.

-And contrary to the sacrilegious golden calf graven image, there is a sacred icon of gold cherubims protecting the ark of the covenant:
+And contrary to the sacrilegious golden calf graven image, there were sacred icons of gold cherubims protecting the ark of the covenant:

 !!! quote "Exodus 25:18-21"
     And thou shalt make two cherubims of gold, of beaten work shalt thou make them, in the two ends of the mercy seat.